Tooth decay results from bacteria that live in plaque, causing damage to your teeth, which leads to cavities, abscesses, and tooth loss.Â

 These complications include:

-If the decay is ignored and becomes severe, you may have:
+If the decay is ignored and becomes severe, you may have the following:

 Final Thoughts

 There are ways of preventing decay, like practicing good oral hygiene and going for regular dental check-ups.
-Also, try to limit your sugar intake to avoid the plaque bacteria from turning it into acid.
+Also, limit your sugar intake to prevent plaque bacteria from turning into acid.

 Contact Us Today